humhub/humhub/MIGRATE-DEV-BS5.md

 ### Select2 stylesheet

-`static/css/select2Theme` folder has been remove, and the SCSS file moved and renamed to `static/scss/_select2.scss`
+`static/css/select2Theme` folder has been removed, and the SCSS file moved and renamed to `static/scss/_select2.scss`

 ## Bootstrap widgets